pranabsarma18/mlzoomcamp_midterm/README.md

 # How to Run

 First activate the env inside the clone folder in your machine.

-Make sure your machine already installed pipenv.
+Before that make sure your pipenv is already installed on your machine.
+If not run the following:

+`pip install pipenv`

+To create the virtual env with all the dependencies required for the project, run the following:

+`pipenv install`

+To activate the virtual env simply run the following:

 `shell pipenv`